htty/htty/README.markdown

 * Intuitive commands and command aliases
 * Support for familiar HTTP methods _GET_, _POST_, _PUT_, and _DELETE_, as well as _HEAD_, _OPTIONS_ and _TRACE_
 * Support for HTTP Secure connections and HTTP Basic Authentication
-* Automatic URL-encoding of userinfo, query-string parameters, and URL fragments
+* Automatic URL-encoding of userinfo, paths, query-string parameters, and page fragments
 * Transcripts, both verbose and summary
+* Scripting via _stdin_
 * Dead-simple cookie handling and redirect following
 * Built-in help